Jabez Chickering

-Jabez Chickering (died 1826) was a lawyer and businessman from Dedham, Massachusetts.
+Jabez Chickering (circa 1782-October 20, 1826) was a lawyer and businessman from Dedham, Massachusetts.

 Personal life

 Chickering was the son of the minister in Dedham's South Church, also named Jabez Chickering, and his wife Hannah, the daughter of Thomas Balch.
+He was a descendant of Francis Chickering.
+His older brother, Joseph Chickering, was a minister in Woburn and Phillipston and his uncle, Manasseh Cutler, was a congressman and minister.

 He was graduated from Harvard College in 1804.
-He had a wife and six children.
-Chickering died in Monroe, Michigan in 1826.
+At Harvard, the topic of his graduation speech was "The evils arising to society from Avarice, Indolence, and Ambition."
+He was described by a family historian as a "young man [who] was ambitious and... felt equal to many things.
+From his boyhood he had always lived in the sunlight of prosperity.
+He was attractive, popular, and restless.
+He was very involved in town affairs.

+He had a wife, Deborah Dorothy Alleyne, who was from "an old and illustrious Dedham family and 'considered something of an heiress.'"
+When they were married in 1805, Deborah received "a considerable dowry" and, as a gift from her family in England, an estate in that country.
+They had six children, including Hannah B. Chickering, Jabez Chickering Jr., and Horatio Chickering.

+Chickering built a Federal-style home at 45 Court Street.

 Career

 Chickering was a lawyer with a large practice and a justice of the peace.

-Along with William Phillips, Chickering was a principal incorporation of the Dedham Worsted Company on Mother Brook.
+Along with William Phillips, Chickering was a principal incorporator of the Dedham Worsted Company on Mother Brook.
 It went out of business after only three years, however, and the mill was purchased by Benjamin Bussey.
+He leased a building at the fourth privilege from George Bird for a carding mill.
+He later moved his operationg further upstream.

-He published the Dedham Gazette, with Theron Metcalf as editor.
+In 1813, he founded and published The Dedham Gazette, with Theron Metcalf as editor.
+He invested heavily in real estate, particularly around Wigwam Pond.

-In September 1821 he applied to become a Unitarian minister, saying he had "faithfully & regularly attended to the studies of the Theology School at Cambridge.
-A professor, Andrews Norton, however, protested that his "certificate was not regularly voted" and that Chickering "has been far from faithfully attending to my exercises."
+In September 1821, he applied to become a Unitarian minister, saying he had "faithfully & regularly attended to the studies of the Theology School at Cambridge.
+A professor, Andrews Norton, however, protested that his "certificate was not regularly voted" and that Chickering "has been far from faithfully attending to my exercises".